limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 - sharp
 - readable
 - replay-friendly
-- optionally runnable
+- optionally runnable where it adds real proof value
 - easy to extend later

-If every notebook repeats the same helper logic, the code becomes noisy very quickly.
+If every notebook repeats the same support logic, the code becomes noisy very quickly.

 So this shared folder exists to hold only the support pieces that are:

 - small
 - generic enough to reuse
-- stable across demos
+- stable across multiple official demos
 - not part of the main teaching story

 In short:

 > demo-specific teaching stays inside each demo folder
 > reusable support logic lives here

+---

+## Current MVP reality

+The current flagship demo pack is **replay-first by design**.

+At the moment:

+- **Demo 1** includes a live notebook because live comparison adds direct proof value
+- **Demo 2** is replay-only in the first MVP
+- **Demo 3** is replay-only in the first MVP
+- **Demo 4** is replay-only in the first MVP

+This matters because shared helpers should reflect the real teaching center of the pack.

+### What this means in practice

+The first version of `shared/` should primarily support:

+- replay fixture loading
+- compact route display
+- before / after formatting
+- consistent notebook labels
+- small, explicit mode handling

+It should **not** assume that all demos are evolving toward a heavy live runtime layer.

+### Honest design rule

+Use shared helpers to support the strongest current teaching mode.

+Right now, that means:

+> replay-first support is the default
+> live support remains small and optional

 ---